 - Rebuild Reports:

-to apply changes.
+UserebuildReportto apply changes.

-5. Use WebUI.comment
+5. Use WebUI.comment for Manual Steps

-For manual test cases, add descriptions via WebUI.comment
+For manual test cases, add descriptions via WebUI.comment:

 groovy